hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   /**
    * The signature is produced by the node signing the tuple (source_roster_hash, target_roster_hash, share_index,
-   * tss_message) using its private gossip signing key.
+   * tss_message) using its private `tssEncryptionKey`.
 The signature is verified by other nodes using the public
-   * signing key of the node sending this transaction.
+   * key of the `tssEncryptionKey` of the node sending this transaction.
    */
   bytes signature = 6;
 }